Use the refinance calculator to see if you can benefit by refinancing your mortgage

 Refinancing a mortgage involves taking out a new loan, typically with better terms, in order to pay off an existing loan.
 People typically choose to refinance when interest rates decrease or if they have an adjustable-rate loan that is higher than available rates.
-If you are considering refinancing a mortgage, it is a good idea first to calculate how much it can change your payment.
+If you are considering refinancing a mortgage, it is a good idea to first use the refinance calculator to see how much it can change your payment.

 To calculate your refinancing results, we use information about your current home loan and details of the new loan to estimate potential savings.
 That way you can decide if refinancing will help you meet your financial goals.

 Current interest rate–this is the rate on your current loan.
 If you have a second mortgage, just use the interest rate from your first one